maforget/ComicRack_FindImageResolution/README.md

+### You should consider using [ComicRack Community Edition](https://github.com/maforget/ComicRackCE).
+And if you can please contribute to the project.

-﻿# Find Image Resolution for ComicRack
+ # Find Image Resolution for ComicRack

 <p align="center">
     <b><u><span style='font-size:14.0pt'>👇 Download Links 👇</span></u></b>